-- The participation mark and examination mark (summative assessment mark) are used in a 1:1 ratio to compute the module mark. - During the summative assessment an examination sub minimum of 40% is required. - A module mark of at least 50% is required to pass the module.
+- The participation mark and examination mark (summative assessment mark) are used in a 1:1 ratio to compute the module mark. - During the summative assessment an examination sub minimum of 40% is required.

-TITLE: PHARMACEUTICS II A

-After completion of this module, the student should be able to demonstrate:

-- integrate knowledge, clear understanding and the ability to correctly apply the physicochemical as well as the pharmaceutical microbiological principles, theories and procedures applicable to parenteral and other dosage forms, during the development and quality assurance thereof, including the different methods of sterilization and aseptic technique relevant to the production and handling of sterile dosage forms; - the ability to use knowledge and understanding of the applicable physicochemical and pharmaceutical microbiological principles to correctly develop, formulate, manufacture, administer and store different dosage forms; - systematic knowledge and the ability to correctly apply correct pharmaceutical calculations in order to formulate, dispense and administer medicine via different dosage forms; - the ability to select, evaluate and apply a range of quality control measures and procedures in order to ensure high standards of different dosage forms, maintain product effectiveness and thereby ensure patient safety; - reflection of critical decision making skills and appropriate ethical conduct during the interpretation of prescriptions, formulations and dispensing of all dosage forms, as well as advice to clients regarding selection and use of medicines in order to ensure optimal medicinal therapy; and - accurate and coherent scientific written and verbal communication of relevant reports of related themes regarding dosage forms, with understanding of and respect for intellectual property conventions, copyright and rules on plagiarism.

-- 3-4x formal written assessments (20-25% each): xx% - Practical/Laboratory work: xx% - The various formative assessment components are computed to provide a participation mark (PM) which, in conjunction with a "Proof of Participation", grant a student access to the summative assessment during the semester examination session (with a minimum PM of 35% / 40% required for access to the summative assessment). - The participation mark and examination mark (summative assessment mark) are used in a 1:1 ratio to compute the module mark. - During the summative assessment an examination sub minimum of 40% is required. - A module mark of at least 50% is required to pass the module.

-Module code: FMSG322 | Semester 2 | NQF level: 7, Credits: 16

-TITLE: PHARMACEUTICS II B
+Method of delivery: Full-time Module code: FMSG312 Semester 1 NQF level: 7, Credits: 16 TITLE: PHARMACEUTICS II A Module outcomes: After completion of this module, the s student should be able to demonstrate: • anding and the ability to correctly apply nciples, theories and procedures applica quality assurance thereof, including the aseptic technique relevant to the production and handling of sterile dosage forms; • the ability to use knowledge and understanding of the applicable physicochemical and pharmaceutical microbiological principles to correctly develop, formulate, manufacture, administer and store different dosage forms; w to correctly apply correct pharmacouti cal calculations in order to formulate • systematic knowledge and the ability to correctly apply correct pharmaceutical calculations in order to formulate, dispense and administer medicine via different dosage forms; - - s and procedures in order to ensure • the ability to select, evaluate and apply a range of quality control measures and procedures in order to ensure high standards of different dosage forms, maintain product effectiveness and thereby ensure patient safety; • reflection of critical decision making skills and appropriate ethical conduct during the interpretation of prescriptions, formulations and dispensing of all dosage forms, as well as advice to clients regarding selection and use of medicines in order to ensure optimal medicinal therapy; and • accurate and coherent scientific written and verbal communication of relevant reports of related themes regarding dosage forms, with understanding of and respect for intellectual property conventions, copyright and rules on plagiarism.
+Assessment methods - Summativ e: 1x3 hour written summative a assessment (100 marks).
+Assessment plan: 3-4x formal written assessme Practical/Laboratory work: xx sment components are computed to prov - f Participation", grant a student access t - ssion (with a minimum PM of 35% / 40% i required for access to the summative assessment). vamination mark (summative assessm ont mark) are used in a 1:1 ratio to The participation mark and examination mark (summative assessment mark) are used in a 1:1 ratio to compute the module mark.
+During the summative assessment an examination sub minimum of 40% is required.
+A module mark of at least 50% is required to pass the module.
+Method of delivery: Full-time Module code: FMSG322 Semester 2 NQF level: 7, Credits: 16 TITLE: PHARMACEUTICS II B Module outcomes: tudent should be able to demonstrate: nding of, as well as an ability to correctly v evaluate and apply concepts, facts, nes and theories to different dosage form delivery within the field of dosage form design and development, and an understanding of how that knowledge relates to other fields or practices in pharmacy; • understanding of contested knowledge within the field of dosage form design and development, and critical evaluation of formulation principles, stability concerns, quality assurance, good manufacturing practices and quality control within the field of dosage form design and development;